Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 Tip#6 Be a Smart Shopper

 I shop for my classroom essentials for less.
 Of course, I always set a budget for my classroom essentials and I stick to that.
 I save money as I make it.
 Thus, I have to spend my money wisely on high-quality yet very affordable items.
-I aim not to go over my budget.
+I am not going over my budget.

 Purchasing for a specific month makes me wise too.
 It means that things are on schedule and they should not overlap!
 Then, when I go out shopping, I have to keep in mind that I am doing this for myself and for my students.
 Hence, all my actions should complement each other.